• Skip to primary navigation

 partial view of a whole German Chocolate Cake

-105 years after the creation of German’s Sweet Chocolate, The Dallas Morning News published a cake recipe by a Texas homemaker, Mrs. George Clay.
+105 years after German’s Sweet Chocolate was created, The Dallas Morning News published a recipe by a Texas homemaker, Mrs. George Clay.
 She called her recipe “German’s Chocolate Cake” because it used that brand’s sweeter variety of chocolate.

-I changed up the original recipe a bit swapping out the bakers melted chocolate for unsweetened cocoa.
-The cocoa powder adds an incredible depth of flavor and rich chocolate color to this classic cake.
+I changed up the original recipe a bit, swapping out the baker’s melted chocolate for unsweetened cocoa.
+The cocoa powder adds incredible depth of flavor and rich chocolate color to this classic cake.

 ingredients to make German Chocolate Cake

-How do I make a German Chocolate Cake?
+How to make our German Chocolate Cake Recipe

 • Butter two 9-inch cake rounds and line the bottom with parchment paper.
 Butter the parchment rounds.